Posts Tagged ‘blogging’

 Friday, May 7th, 2010

 I get the feeling a lot of people who were actively involved in early online communities and blogging miss the relative simplicity that the smaller number of participants provided.
 As I commented recently on Virginia Yonker’s blog, the key is in how these were small enough to be easily identifiable and manageable.
-Being a relatively late adopter, I can appreciate how the affordances of current social media has enabled a mass use, yet with this comes a radically different dynamic of social engagement, which is not necessarily more distributed but infinitely more populated and complex.
+Being a relatively late adopter, I can appreciate how the affordances of current social media has enabled mass use, yet with this comes a radically different dynamic of social engagement, which is not necessarily more distributed but infinitely more populated and complex.

 Many see the answer in developing Personal Learning Environments / Networks (PLE/N) and employing technology-enabled methods such as subscription and aggregation to keep up with it all.
 Yet does the adoption of a learner-centric network logic require us to develop aggressive, neo-liberal marketing strategies with an emphasis on self-promotion and immediacy to get noticed?
 Is this at the expense of the richer communication and identity formation associated with traditional modes of participation and interaction?
 There remains a natural human inclination to want to engage in, and become identified as a member of, communities, but how can this be cultivated in a more network-based culture?